kavya020805/IPL-MANAGEMENT-SYSTEM/README.md

 ## 📌 Objective

 Design and implement a **PostgreSQL**-based relational database to manage IPL tournaments.
-This includes capturing data related to players, teams, matches, stadiums, sponsors, coaches, and officials — while ensuring efficient querying and reporting through normalization (up to BCNF).
+This includes capturing data related to players, teams, matches, stadiums, sponsors, coaches, and officials, while ensuring efficient querying and reporting through normalization (up to BCNF).

 ---